 Where Do I Start?

-At the Centeno-Schultz Clinic, we want to help.
-You do not have to suffer from ongoing pain and limitations.
-Rather than have your pain and injury progress please consider a telemedicine consultation.
+We, meaning my team and I, are here to help.
+You do not have to suffer from ongoing pain and limitations anymore – no matter where you are in the world.
+Rather than have your pain and injury progress, please consider a telemedicine consultation.
 The process is simple.

 - email CSCEducationCenter@centenoschultz.com.